-A winding up petition issued on ‘just and equitable grounds’ is a different type of petition to a standard creditor’s petition.
-Rather than being issued by a creditor of a company, a ‘just and equitable’ petition is issued in the case of a shareholder dispute.
+A winding up petition issued on ‘just and equitable grounds’ is a different type of petition from a standard creditor’s petition.
+Rather than being issued by a company’s creditor, a ‘just and equitable’ petition is issued in the case of a shareholder dispute.

-If there has been a breakdown in the mutual trust and confidence of the shareholders which is having a detrimental impact on the company, the shareholders can petition the court to wind up the company on just and equitable grounds.
+If the mutual trust and confidence of the shareholders has broken down and is having a detrimental impact on the company, the shareholders can petition the court to wind up the company on just and equitable grounds.

 What-does-‘Just-and-Equitable-Grounds-mean-in-a-Winding-Up-Petition_